-- (a) A court may sentence a person adjudged guilty of an offense to any one of the following sentences or a combination of such sentences: - (1) to pay a fine not to exceed \$5,000; - (2) imprisonment not to exceed 1 year; - (3) to probation and/or suspension of sentence on such terms and conditions as the Court may direct, including payment of probation program costs; - (4) to pay court costs; - (5) to pay restitution or perform any other act for the benefit of any person or party injured personally or in his property by the person adjudged guilty provided such injuries are fairly attributable to the act or failure to act constituting the offense for which guilt was adjudged; - (6) to treatment, counseling and/or rehabilitation; - (7) to perform community service or other work for the benefit of the Tribe, through the Tribal Community Services Program, and pay program costs. - (b) This section shall not deprive a court of authority to cite for contempt, cancel or suspend a license, forfeit property, or do any other act or make any other order authorized by law.
+- A. Available Sentences for all Criminal Offenses: For any one criminal offense, any of the following or any combination of the following sentences may be imposed: - 1.
+Imprisonment, subject to the limitations of the Class of Criminal Offense; - 2.
+Fine, subject to the limitations of the Class of Criminal Offense; - 3.
+To probation and/or suspension of sentence on such terms and conditions as the Court may direct, including payment of probation program costs; - 4.
+To pay court costs; - 5.
+To pay restitution or perform any other act for the benefit of any person or party injured personally or in his property by the person adjudged guilty provided such injuries are fairly attributable to the act or failure to act constituting the offense for which guilt was adjudged; - 6.
+To treatment, counseling and/or rehabilitation; - 7.
+To perform community service or other work for the benefit of the Tribe, through the Tribal Community Services Program, and pay program costs. - B. Other Lawful Orders: This section shall not deprive a court of authority to cite for contempt, cancel or suspend a license, forfeit property, or do any other act or make any other order authorized by law.